 If you don’t have your PADI certification you can take it on the island.

 Deep Sea Fishing

 Chartering a boat for deep sea fishing is very popular.
 You can find marlin, swordfish, black fin tuna amongst other sporting fish around the island.

 World Class Golfing

 Anguilla is home to an 18-hole Greg Norman Signature Course, and it’s the only golf course on the island.

 Located at the CuisinArt Resort, green fees are what you would expect for a Greg Norman course so prepare to pay for the quality of a champions resort.

 No need to bring your own clubs, the rentals are considered to be amongst the best.

 Fountain Cavern National Park’s Petroglyphs

 However, it is rebuilding and there have been lots of discussions amongst locals to support weekly theme nights.
-The iconic Pumphouse is gone but soca and jazz at Johnno’s is still there.
+The iconic Pumphouse is hone but soca and jazz at Johnno’s is still there.